 The IPHC recognizes the role of the NPFMC to develop policy and regulations that allocate the Pacific halibut resource among fishermen in and off Alaska, and that NMFS has developed numerous regulations to support the NPFMC's goals of limiting charter harvests.
-For each regulatory area, the analysis suggests the management measures will achieve the IPHC's overall conservation objective to keep halibut harvests within established catch limits, and will also meet the NPFMC's allocation objectives.
-For 2020, the IPHC concluded that in Area 3A, with its lower recommended catch limits relative to 2019, the management measures should be more restrictive than 2019.
-For Area 2C, the 2020 catch limits are also lower than 2019.
-However, the effect of management measures over the last two years has resulted in under-harvests of the charter allocation by 18.9 and 11.6 percent, respectively.
-Consequently, the IPHC determined that the charter management measures in Area 2C could be slightly less restrictive than 2019.
-The IPHC determined that limiting charter harvests by implementing the management measures discussed below would meet the conservation and allocation objectives.
+For 2022, the IPHC concluded that in Area 3A, despite an 8.2 percent increase in the charter catch limit relative to 2021, the 2022 management measures should be more conservative than those adopted in 2021 given the high charter halibut removals observed in 2021.
+For the same reasons, for Area 2C, despite an increase in the charter catch limit relative to 2021, the IPHC concluded that the 2022 management measures should be more conservative than those adopted in 2021.
+The IPHC's recommendations are consistent with the recommendations of the NPFMC and the

+Committee.
+The IPHC determined that limiting charter harvests by implementing the management measures discussed below would meet conservation and allocation objectives.